-You should understand at least basics of the following tools:
+You should understand at least the basics of the following tools:

 Each Ansible project has its own set of contributor guidelines.
-Familarize yourself with these as you prepare your first contributions.
+Familiarize yourself with these as you prepare your first contributions.

 CONTRIBUTING files.
 To make your first experience as smooth as possible, read the repository documentation carefully, then ask the repository maintainers for guidance if you have any questions.

-You can also look for GitHub issues labeled with the
+Take a look at GitHub issues labeled with the

-docs labels.
-Add a comment on the GitHub issue to say you are looking at it and to ask for help if you need it.
+When you choose an issue to work on, add a comment directly on the GitHub issue to say you are looking at it and let others know to avoid conflicting work.
+You can also ask for help in a comment if you need it.

 We don’t expect everybody to know everything.
 Start small, think big.
 When you contribute regularly, your proficiency and judgment in the related area will improve quickly and, along with this, the importance of your presence in the project.